-(a) If a respondent, who has been recommended for outpatient commitment by an examining physician or eligible psychologist a commitment examiner different from the proposed outpatient treatment physician or center, fails to appear for examination by the

-- proposed outpatient treatment physician or center at the designated time, the physician or center shall notify the clerk of superior court who shall issue an order to a law-enforcement officer or other person authorized under G.S.
+(a) If a respondent, who has been recommended for outpatient commitment by an examining physician or eligible psychologist commitment examiner different from the proposed outpatient treatment physician or center, fails to appear for examination by the proposed outpatient treatment physician or center at the designated time, the physician or center shall notify the clerk of superior court who shall issue an order to a law-enforcement law enforcement officer or other person authorized under G.S.
 122C-251 to take the respondent into custody and take him immediately to the outpatient treatment physician or center for evaluation.
 The custody order is valid throughout the State.
-The law-enforcement officer may wait during the examination and return the respondent to his home after the examination. - (b) The examining physician commitment examiner or the proposed outpatient treatment physician or center may prescribe to the respondent reasonable and appropriate medication and treatment that are consistent with accepted medical standards pending the district court hearing. - (c) In no event may a respondent released on a recommendation that he or she meets the outpatient commitment criteria be physically forced to take medication or forceably detained for treatment pending a district court hearing. - (d) If at any time pending the district court hearing the outpatient treatment physician or center determines that the respondent does not meet the criteria of G.S.
-122C-263(d)(1), he-the physician shall release the respondent and notify the clerk of court and the proceedings shall be terminated. - (e) If a respondent becomes dangerous to himself, self, as defined in G.S.
+The law-enforcement officer may wait during the examination and return the respondent to his home after the examination.

+(b) The examining physician commitment examiner or the proposed outpatient treatment physician or center may prescribe to the respondent reasonable and appropriate medication and treatment that are consistent with accepted medical standards pending the district court hearing.

+(c) In no event may a respondent released on a recommendation that he or she meets the outpatient commitment criteria be physically forced to take medication or forceably_forcibly detained for treatment pending a district court hearing.

+(d) If at any time pending the district court hearing the outpatient treatment physician or center determines that the respondent does not meet the criteria of G.S.
+122C-263(d)(1), he-the physician shall release the respondent and notify the clerk of court and the proceedings shall be terminated.

+(e) If a respondent becomes dangerous to himself, self as defined in G.S.
 122C-3(11)a., or others, as defined in G.S.
-122C-3(11)b., pending a district court hearing on outpatient commitment, new proceedings for involuntary inpatient commitment may be initiated. - (f) If an inpatient commitment proceeding is initiated pending the hearing for outpatient commitment and the respondent is admitted to a 24-hour facility to be held for an inpatient commitment hearing, notice shall be sent by the clerk of court in the county where the respondent is being held to the clerk of court of the county where the outpatient commitment was initiated and the outpatient commitment proceeding shall be terminated."
+122C-3(11)b., pending a district court hearing on outpatient commitment, new proceedings for involuntary inpatient commitment may be initiated.

+(f) If an inpatient commitment proceeding is initiated pending the hearing for outpatient commitment and the respondent is admitted to a 24-hour facility to be held for an inpatient commitment hearing, notice shall be sent by the clerk of court in the county where the respondent is being held to the clerk of court of the county where the outpatient commitment was initiated and the outpatient commitment proceeding shall be terminated."
-SECTION 28.
-G.S.
-122C-266(a)(2) reads as rewritten:

-If the physician finds that the respondent meets the criteria for outpatient commitment under G.S.
-122C-263(d)(1), the physician shall show these findings on the physician's examination report, release the respondent pending the district court hearing, and notify the clerk of superior court of the county where the petition was initiated of these findings.
-In addition, the examining physician shall show on the examination report the name, address, and telephone number of the proposed outpatient treatment physician or center.
-The physician shall contact the LME/MCO that serves the county in which the respondent resides or that coordinated services for the respondent to inform the LME/MCO that the respondent is being recommended for outpatient commitment.
-The LME/MCO shall determine whether the respondent is a client of the LME/MCO or eligible for services through the LME/MCO and, if so, shall identify and schedule an appointment with a proposed outpatient treatment physician or center and provide the commitment examiner with the name, address, and telephone number of the proposed outpatient treatment physician or center and the date and time that the respondent has been scheduled for an appointment with the outpatient treatment physician or center.
-The physician shall give the respondent a written notice listing the name, address, and telephone number of the proposed outpatient treatment physician or center and directing the respondent to appear at that address at a specified date and time.
-The examining physician before the appointment shall notify by telephone and shall send a copy of the notice and the examination report to the proposed outpatient treatment physician or center."

-SECTION 29.
-G.S.
-122C-267(c) reads as rewritten:
+"§ 122C-267.
+Outpatient commitment; district court hearing.

-"(c) Certified copies of reports and findings of physicians and psychologists commitment examiners and medical records of previous and current treatment are admissible in evidence."
+(c) Certified copies of reports and findings of physicians and psychologists commitment examiners and medical records of previous and current treatment are admissible in evidence.